timOTdev/0038_coderbyte_algorithms/README.md

   if (el.name != undefined && el.age != undefined) {
     return true;
   }
   else {
     return false;
   }
 });
 ```

-- Notice that we use `!=` which supports type coercion meaning that null will be equal
+- Notice that we use `!=` which supports type coercion meaning that null will be equal to undefined
 - This is why you will see that the last item of name in the array/object is null but will still fulfill the if statement of being falsy

 - These are some basic functional programming methods commonly used in JavaScript.
 Tutorials coming up will focus on more advanced functions and also on incorporating these methods with new [ECMAScript 2015](https://github.com/lukehoban/es6features) syntax and functions as well.